Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

 Food scraps and food-soiled paper such as napkins and compostable paper food packaging can be composted through the Food Scraps (green) bin at campus-wide recycling stations.

-Please keep all types of plastics out of the Food Scraps bins – even plastic labelled “biodegradable” or “compostable”.
+Please keep all types of plastics out of the Food Scraps bins – even plastic labelled compostable, degradable or biodegradable.
 Plastics are not compatible with UBC's Composting Facility.
 Learn more here.

 Confidential Paper Shredding

-Empty coffee cups are now also recyclable in the grey Recyclable Containers bin , with paper sleeves going into the Paper (blue) bin.
+Empty coffee cups and lids are now recyclable in the Recyclable Containers (grey) bin.
+Please remove the paper sleeves an dplace the sleeve in the Paper (blue) bin.

-For any questions or further information on which containers can be recycled, visit the Sort it Out page.
+For further information on which containers can be recycled, visit the Sort it Out page.

 TIP: You can recycle your clean pizza box!
 Simply place clean parts of the box in the cardboard recycling bin, and soiled greasy parts in the garbage.
 UBC’s composting facility cannot currently process cardboard.